woojak/retropie-lightwebmenager/README.md

   An uninstallation script that stops and disables the web panel service and optionally deletes the repository folder.

 - **gui_web_panel.sh**
-  A text-based graphical (TUI) script (using whiptail) for managing settings and service control via SSH.
+  A text-based graphical (TUI) script (using whiptail) for managing settings and controlling the service via SSH.
 It offers submenus for:
-  - Configuring credentials (login & password)
+  - Configuring credentials (displaying current values).
-  - Configuring app settings (secret key, port, and monitoring refresh interval)
+  - Configuring app settings (secret key, port, monitoring refresh interval, and config file location).
-  - Managing the service (restart, enable,stop, disable)
+  - Managing the service (restart, enable, stop, disable).
-  - Running the install or uninstall scripts
+  - Running the install or uninstall scripts.

 ## Prerequisites